Guardian Angel Funds

 Each program is unique and a reflection of its community.
 Student Nutrition Programs (SNPs) are operated in schools by volunteers.
-Each program is universally offered to all students, 5 days a week with three food groups served at meals and two at snacks.
+Each program is universally offered to all students, serving 3 food groups, 5 days a week.

 Some proven benefits of these programs are that they: